AcuGIS/AcuGIS-Suite-Docs/docs/components/geoserver/index.rst

 .. image:: _static/geos2-a.png

-You can also remove Extensions using the Delete tab as shown below:
+You can also remove Extensions using the Uninstall button as shown below:

 .. image:: _static/geos3.png